Russian destroyer Gadzhibey

-Gadzhibey (Гаджибей) was one of eight Fidonisy-class destroyers built for the Imperial Russian Navy during World War I. Completed in late 1917, too late to see active service during the war, Gadzhibey's sailors joined the Bolsheviks after the October Revolution.
+Gadzhibey (Гаджибей) was one of eight Fidonisy-class destroyers built for the Imperial Russian Navy during World War I, named after the fortress of Khadjibey.

+Completed in late 1917, too late to see active service during the war, Gadzhibey's sailors joined the Bolsheviks after the October Revolution.
 In early 1918, the destroyer assisted in the consolidation of Soviet control over Crimea, fighting against Crimean Tatar forces at Yalta and Alushta.
 After the German-Ukrainian invasion of Crimea, she was withdrawn to Novorossiysk and scuttled there in June to avoid capture by German forces.
 Raised by the Soviet Union in the late 1920s, Gadzhibey was deemed uneconomical to repair and scrapped.
 Her propulsion machinery was used to refit a sister ship.

 Design and description

 The Fidonisy-class ships were designed as an improved version of the Derzky class with an additional 102 mm gun.
 Gadzhibey displaced 1326 LT normal and 1580 LT at full load with an overall length of 92.51 m, a beam of 9.05 m, and a draft of 3.2 m at full load.
 She was propelled by two Parsons steam turbines, each driving one propeller, designed to produce a total of 29000 shp using steam from five 3-drum Thorneycroft boilers for an intended maximum speed of 30 kn.
 During her sea trials, the ship reached a speed of 31 kn from 28557 shp.
 Gadzhibey carried enough fuel oil to give her a range of 1450 nmi at 16 kn.
 Her crew numbered 136.

 The Fidonisy-class ships mounted a main armament of four single 102 mm Pattern 1911 Obukhov guns.
 Unhappy with the reliability of the 40 mm anti-aircraft gun that was originally intended to be installed aboard Gadzhibey, the navy replaced them with a pair of 57 mm Hotchkiss guns which were installed while the ship was still under construction in March 1917, and four 7.62 mm Maxim machine guns.
 The destroyers mounted four triple 450 mm torpedo tube mounts amidships with a pair of reload torpedoes and could carry 80 M1908 naval mines.
 They were also fitted with a Barr and Stroud rangefinder and two 60 cm searchlights.